5.45-6.30pm: AGM - Chair's report and election of new Committee members

 The price of the ticket includes drinks, light refreshments and VAT.

 Annual General Meeting

 The EWG AGM is open to members only.
 It is free to attend, but please book your place.
 (Pricing for the panel discussion and the drinks party can be seen above.)
 The Chair’s report will be followed by the election of new Committee members.

 Please email Bryony Hall with any issues you may like to raise in advance.

-Ignaty Dyakov has accepted a nomination to join the Committee.
+Ignaty Dyakov and Sarah Ackroyd have accepted a nomination to join the Committee.
 Alternative nominations must be supported by two members of the Group and should be sent in writing to the Secretary (Bryony Hall) no later than 30 September, accompanied by a statement from the candidate expressing willingness to serve.

 Our thanks to outgoing Committee members Peter Clarke, Zanne Gaynor, and Steve Skidmore.

 Self-Publishing Materials for Learners and Teachers – Panel Discussion

 There is a lot of material about for fiction writers interested in self-publishing, but little for non-fiction writers.
 As publishers’ contracts increasingly write the author out of the picture, self-publishing offers educational writers a way to take back control of their material and their professional persona (‘brand’, if you must).
 Our two panelists, Ignaty Dyakov and Johanna Stirling, have both successfully produced and marketed self-published materials for learners.
 They will talk about some of the challenges and rewards of the process and answer your questions.
 Led by the Chair of EWG, Anne Rooney, we hope this event will provide valuable inspiration and information for anyone thinking about self-publishing – and we welcome your reflections and input if you have tried it yourself.